 Appendix: Medical Advice against Wearing Masks

-Addendum: New Legislation on Wearing Masks
+Addendum 1: New Regulations on Wearing Masks on Public Transport

 1. Government Guidance and the Law